 10 Things to Do in Washington DC in Winter

-Winter brings out the beauty of Washington and offers a different perspective of the city.
-In addition, in the winter months there are many plans especially suitable for the season.
-In a city where snow is often the main feature at this time of year, plans to take shelter from the cold are always the most recommended.
-Christmas also dominates much of the calendar and there are other very important holidays.
-In this post I share with you 10 perfect plans to get to know Washington DC in winter.
+Winter brings out the beauty of Washington and offers us a different perspective of the city.
+In addition, there are many activities that are especially suited to the winter months.
+In a city where snow is often the main feature at this time of year, plans to shelter from the cold are always the most recommended.
+Christmas also dominates much of the calendar, and there are other important holidays.
+In this post, I share 10 perfect plans for getting to know Washington, D.C. in winter.

-1. Inaugurate the winter with the Potomac light boat parade
+1. Kick off winter with the lighted boat parade on the Potomac River

-On December 4, to celebrate the arrival of winter, a very special parade is held in Washington, with very Christmas tints in which a multitude of boats decorated with lights ply the waters of the Potomac River, which crosses the capital.
+On December 4, to celebrate the arrival of winter, a very special parade is held in Washington, with a Christmas theme, in which a multitude of boats decorated with lights sail the waters of the Potomac River, which crosses the capital.

-But if you are not in the U.S. capital on that date, I present another plan that can also fit you: hire a cruise in Washington in which you will sail the waters of the Potomac River sailing through Alexandria and contemplating places like the Washington Monument, the Reagan National Airport or the Old Town Alexandria while listening to the captain's stories.
-Oh, and this plan also includes a buffet lunch - super appetizing!
+But if you're not in the US capital on that date, here's another plan that might suit you: book a cruise in Washington, where you'll sail the waters of the Potomac River through Alexandria and see sights such as the Washington Monument, Reagan National Airport, and Old Town Alexandria while listening to the captain's stories.
+Oh, and this plan also includes a buffet lunch.
+Sounds great!

 Book a lunch cruise in Washington